 1. Pastel Perfect

 The majority of millennial couples will agree that pastel decor communicates elegance and sophistication without losing a beat.
-These gentle and magnificent colours blend in beautifully with wedding and mehendi themes, as well as helping to cast a broader, brighter brilliance of light and warmth over any type of event.
+These gentle and magnificent colors blend in beautifully with wedding and mehendi themes, and help in casting a broader, brighter brilliance of light and warmth over any type of event.
 Pastel decor is the look for winter weddings in 2021.
-It’s easy to work with and beautiful.
+It’s easy to work with and is beautiful.
 Powder blues, lavenders, peaches, turquoise, and blush pinks!!

 2. The royalty of the Velvet Lehenga